- Ajaz Shaikh

 From Mumbai, you can take 12961 Avantika Express on Friday from Mumbai Central at 07:10 PM and will reach Indore the next day around 09:15 AM.

-For return journey from Indore, you can take 12962 Avantika Express on Monday leaves from Indore at 04:15 PM and will reach Mumbai Central next day early morning around 06:10 AM
+For the return journey from Indore, you can take 12962 Avantika Express on Monday leaves from Indore at 04:15 PM and will reach Mumbai Central the next day early morning around 06:10 AM

 Indore to Mandu

-Local Bus Services: Mandu is well connected from Indore and Dhar.
+1. Local Bus Services: Mandu is well connected from Indore and Dhar.
 From Indore, there are few direct buses to Mandu.
-You need to check for it at Gangwal Bus Stand or Sarawate Bus Stand.
-Alternatively one can take a break journey to Dhar and from Dhar, they are regular buses and even local transport which goes to Mandu.
-Most important bus frequency to Dhar is must better than the direct bus frequency to Mandu.
-As per local, they are hardly 2-3 direct bus from Indore to Mandu.
+You need to check for it at the Gangwal Bus Stand or Sarawate Bus Stand.
+Alternatively one can take a break journey to Dhar and from Dhar, there are regular buses and even local transport which goes to Mandu.
+Most importantly bus frequency to Dhar is must better than the direct bus frequency to Mandu.
+As per locals, there are hardly 2-3 direct buses from Indore to Mandu.

-Two Wheeler: The road between Indore to Madu is in good condition, driving all the way to Mandu make sense.
+3. Two Wheeler: The road between Indore to Madu is in good condition, so driving to Mandu makes sense.
 So you can hire a bike/scooty in Indore.
 This is perfect for solo travellers and budget travellers.
 A scooty or bike will cost you around ₹2000 to ₹3000 for 3 days.
 However, make sure you have your driving license with you.

 Where to Stay?

-Malwa Resort a property of MPT (Madhya Pradesh Tourism) located in the centre part of the town which makes it an ideal place to stay.
-Base category room will cost you around ₹ 3500 per room/night.
+Malwa Resort is a property of MPT (Madhya Pradesh Tourism) located in the centre part of the town which makes it an ideal place to stay.
+Base category rooms will cost you around ₹3500 per room/night.
 Apart from the fabulous view of Sagar Lake from the room, you must check for "Puri Bhaji" at breakfast.
 They make amazing Puri Bhaji.

 You won't miss out on anything, click here to download the one-page itinerary